Global Bounds for the Error in Solutions of Linear Hyperbolic Systems due to Inaccurate Boundary Geometry: Examples

 The IBVP solved is

 which has the analytic solution

 For the examples here we choose $f(\phi) = \sin(\omega\pi\phi)$ with $\omega = 4$, and $\spacevec a = (\sqrt{3}/2,1/2)$ so that $|a| = 1$.

-Since this problem becomes variable coefficient in the erroneous domain, we compute its solution numerically with a single domain discontinuous Galerkin Spectral Element approximation, \cite[Sec.
-7.4]{Kopriva:2009nx}.
+\begin{remark} The choice of $f$ and its parameters affect only the size of the coefficients $c_3$ and $c_4$ through the bounds on the solution gradient.
+It does not affect the dependence of the error on $\Delta\spacevec \Gamma$ and $\Delta\spacevec \Gamma'$, see \eqref{eq:c3+c4Coefs}. \end{remark} Since this problem becomes variable coefficient in the erroneous domain, we compute its solution numerically with a single domain discontinuous Galerkin Spectral Element approximation, with a third order Runge-Kutta approximation in time.
+See \cite[Sec.
+7.4]{Kopriva:2009nx} for complete details.
 We compute the solutions so that the approximation errors are small compared to the erroneous domain errors.
 We choose a polynomial approximation order of $N=18$ and time step $\Delta t=1\times 10^{-4}$ so that the approximation errors were $3.2\times 10^{-8}$ for the correct domain and less than $6\times 10^{-6}$ for any of the erroneous domains at the chosen final time, $t = 1.5$.
 Finally, since the boundaries are (at most) polynomials of degree two, the boundary mappings and metric terms are represented exactly by the approximations.
+The examples can therefore be interpreted as measuring $e_{mesh}$, and as a case where $e_{mesh} > e_{solver}$.

 Eqs. \eqref{eq:LongTermError} and \eqref{eq:c3+c4Coefs} imply that the domain error should vary linearly with $|\Delta\Gamma |_{max}$ for small $\delta$.
 For the linear domain, $\Omega^{(1)}_e$ (see Fig. \ref{fig:ErroneousAndCorrectDomains}),